LearnPress/learnpress/README.md

 - [Random Quiz add-on for LearnPress](https://thimpress.com/product/random-quiz-add-on-for-learnpress/) - Random Quiz add-on for LearnPress helps to ensure fairness for everyone when taking quizzes.
 - [Paid Memberships Pro add-on for LearnPress](https://thimpress.com/product/paid-memberships-pro-add-learnpress/) - Paid Membership Pro add-on for LearnPress creates subscriptions for better management of learning and budget needs.

+## LEARNPRESS MOBILE APP

+<a href="https://thimpress.com/eduma-mobile-app/?utm_source=WPORG&utm_medium=LP&utm_campaign=LPMA" target="_blank">LearnPress Mobile App</a> is an LMS Mobile App for iOS & Android built with React Native Technology.
+If you have Online Education & LMS websites using WordPress Themes or LearnPress Plugin, LearnPress Mobile App supports you to convert your current websites to LMS Mobile App easily.
+Your LMS Mobile App will be on both App Store and Google Play Store.
+All courses will be synced immediately between your Online Education & LMS Website and your LMS Mobile App.This LMS Mobile App brings to your students a new learning experience when they can manage and track their courses as well as instructors.

 **WordPress LMS Plugin - LearnPress ROADMAP:**

 - Payment Method support (first priority)